8 best web conferencing tools

 Best in Show Award 2018 from AV Technology Europe

-As of the time of this writing, Lifesize offers a six-month subscription for free.
-That brings the total number of subscription levels up to four, which are:
+As of the time of this writing, Lifesize offers three subscription levels for business users:

 1-hour recording storage per host